Rayleigh quotient iteration

 Rayleigh quotient iteration is an eigenvalue algorithm which extends the idea of the inverse iteration by using the Rayleigh quotient to obtain increasingly accurate eigenvalue estimates.

 Rayleigh quotient iteration is an iterative method, that is, it delivers a sequence of approximate solutions that converges to a true solution in the limit.
-Very rapid convergence is guaranteed and no more than a few iterations are needed in practice to obtain a reasonable approximation.
+Very rapid convergence is guaranteed, and no more than a few iterations are needed in practice to obtain a reasonable approximation.
 The Rayleigh quotient iteration algorithm converges cubically for Hermitian or symmetric matrices, given an initial vector that is sufficiently close to an eigenvector of the matrix that is being analyzed.

 Algorithm

 The algorithm is very similar to inverse iteration, but replaces the estimated eigenvalue at the end of each iteration with the Rayleigh quotient.
 Begin by choosing some value $\mu_0$ as an initial eigenvalue guess for the Hermitian matrix $A$.
-An initial vector $b_0$ must also be supplied as initial eigenvector guess.
+An initial vector $b_0$ must also be supplied as an initial eigenvector guess.